raiet13/js-rails-updated/notes.md

 - Show Index Page
-    -> Be able to tick a checkbox for "record this show" upon jQuery creation of it
+    -> Be able to tick a checkbox for "record this show" upon jQuery creation of it -> Create new without page refresh -- it keeps rendering JSON instead of staying on page

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -